 "Fiodian prophecies speak of this dark land, as well."
 Zoic muttered.
 "But there was something else.
 A mystery really.
 Abandoned lands that shield against all outside influences."

-Nackendara and Ackea exchanged glances, remembering such prophecies and tales.
+Nackendara and Ackea exchanged glances, remembering such prophecies and tales of their own knowledge.

 No comments: